microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAheadAndroid.md

 <img src="assets/TypeAhead/HttpRequestResponse.png" />

-### Customizable icons and views
-The host is enabled to specify its custom drawable resource id for the TypeAheadSearchActivity.
-The search icon, cross icon etc. will be customizable.
-Also, the UI for the 3 states which are start searching, no result and error will be customizable.

-1. IconParams - drawableResourceId, scaleType, contentDescription

-   a.
-SearchIconParams: IconParams
-   b.
-CrossIconParams: IconParams

-2. TypeAheadStateParams - title, subtitle, drawableResourceId, scaleType

-   a.
-StartSearchingStateParams: TypeAheadStateParams
-   b.
-NoResultStateParams: TypeAheadStateParams
-   c.
-ErrorIconStateParams: TypeAheadStateParams

-3. ProgressBarParams - contentDescription, color

 ### User Experience
 TypeAheadSearchViewModel - Will maintain the current state of the screen (loading, error etc) and will communicate with host to fetch dynamic choices.